Mosque of Hazrat Khawaja Baba Farid al-Din Mas'ud Ganj-e-Shakar (Radi Allahu Ta'ala Anho) in Pakpattan, Pakistan

 Childhood:

 It is narrated that a miracle occurred before his birth proving his Saintship.
 One day, during the pregnancy of his mother, she wanted to pluck some plums from her neighbour's tree without his permission, but the child in her womb (Hazrat Baba Farid) created a severe pain in her stomach that forced her to abandon the idea of plucking.
-After a few years after Hazrat Baba Farid's (radi Allahu anhu) birth, his mother lovingly expressed: "My dear son, during your confinement I never ate anything which was unlawful."
-Hazrat Baba Farid (radi Allahu anhu), however, smiled & said, "But, my dear mother, you wanted to pluck some plums from our neighbour's tree without his permission when I had created a severe pain in your stomach which saved you from this unlawful act."
+After a few years after Hazrat Baba Farid's (Radi Allahu Ta'ala Anho) birth, his mother lovingly expressed: "My dear son, during your confinement I never ate anything which was unlawful."
+Hazrat Baba Farid (Radi Allahu Ta'ala Anho), however, smiled & said, "But, my dear mother, you wanted to pluck some plums from our neighbour's tree without his permission when I had created a severe pain in your stomach which saved you from this unlawful act."

 Hazrat Shaikh Nizam-ud-Din says that once while Hazrat Shaykh Farid-ud-Din's mother was performing Salaat, a thief entered.
 When he gazed at her, her immediately became blind.
 The thief cried out: "I came with the intention of stealing & have become blind.
 I pledge never to steal again."